Why the “Design of Experiments (DoE) in Practice” course?

 The following topics will be covered over four days.

 - Choosing parameter settings (low/high)

 - Fractional factorial testing schemes and roadmap for DoE

 - Factorial testing schemes in blocks

 - Proof schemes for more complex models (response surface DoE)

 - Follow-up to a DoE: How to proceed?

 Upon completion of this course, you will be able to apply statistical techniques for experiment design.
 You will be able to analyze the results of your own experiments using statistical software for various types of experimental design.
 This will help you get the desired results faster and save time and money for your client.

 Upon successful completion of the course, you will receive a certificate of attendance.

-The course consists of a total of 4 days, with the first 3 days consecutive and a return day approximately 8 weeks later.
+The course consists of a total of 4 days, with the first 3 days consecutive (Oct.
+26, 27 and 28) and a return day approximately 3 weeks later (Nov.
+23).